shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-bid-error-report.md

 ## Dimensions

-**Include IDs as separate column** (checkbox to the left)
+**Include IDs as separate column** (checkbox to the left).

 Select the dimensions you want to be used to generate the report.
 Click the **check box** on the left to select/deselect.
-Select Include IDs as separate column if you would like the object ID listed as a separate column in the report.
+Select **Include IDs** as separate column if you would like the object ID listed as a separate column in the report.

 | Dimensions | Definitions |
 |:---|:---|